 Take a moment to reread your summary of the prompt.
-It’s time to decide what you believe.
+It’s time to decide what you believe (or what’s easiest for you to argue).
 When you’ve come up with your opinion, write it on the prompt.
 Using arrows, point to the parts of the prompt that support your idea.
 The arrows will help you find this information (and save time) as you write your essay.

 Making Connections: 5 Minutes